 LinkedIn Talent Pool Overfished

-A growing number of employers are investing in LinkedIn recruiting licenses, and for less important roles, it can be an effective tool.
-However, for senior executive, mission critical, and hard-to-fill technology roles, employers are discovering it LinkedIn does not go the distance.
-While LinkedIn is a takent pool that spans the globe, it is shallow.
-In fact, many recruiters complain that the LinkedIn talent pool has been overfished.
+A growing number of employers are investing in LinkedIn recruiting licenses and, for less important roles, it can be an effective tool.
+However, for senior executive, mission critical, and hard-to-fill technology roles, employers are often discovering that LinkedIn does not go the distance.
+While LinkedIn is a takent pool that spans the globe, many recruiters complain that the LinkedIn talent pool has been overfished.

 Recently, a number of our clients have observed that an increasing number highly sought-after candidates — the ones you actually want to hire — are experiencing recruiter-fatigue.
 Passive candidates are getting barraged with LinkedIn InMails from talent acquisition teams.
 The more they hear from recruiters on LinkedIn, the less inclined they are to respond.